plr-100daysOfSwiftUI/Whatsaname/README.md

 You can use Core Data for this project if you want to, but it isn’t required – a simple JSON file written out to the documents directory is fine, although you will need to add a custom conformance to Comparable to get array sorting to work.

 If you do choose to use Core Data, make sure you don’t save the actual image into the database because that’s not efficient.
 Core Data or not, the optimal thing to do is generate a new UUID for the image filename then write it to the documents directory, and store that UUID in your data model.

+### Day 78

+Your boss has come in and demanded a new feature: when you’re viewing a picture that was imported, you should show a map with a pin on that marked where they were when that pin was added.
+It might be on the same screen side by side with the photo, it might be shown or hidden using a segmented control, or perhaps it’s on a different screen – it’s down to you.
+Regardless, you know how to drop pins, and you also know how to use the center coordinate of map views, so the only thing left to figure out is how to get the user’s location to save alongside their text and image.

+**Tip:** If you want to make your app really useful, try setting the sourceType property of your image picker controller to .camera so that it lets user take new photos rather than import existing ones.